5 Exciting Space Fiction Books Like The Expanse

 All Systems Red is the first book of The Murderbot Diaries series.
 It follows a sec unit, a type of robot that accompanies humans when they go on these explorations, trying to keep them alive.
 You get to see many similar situations and vibes in The Expanse.
 Murderbot has hacked its government module, gone rogue, and is a bit of a free thinker (AI).
 It still tries to complete its missions in a very ambivalent way.
 The biggest strength of this novella series is Murderbot’s personality, which is dry, witty, irritable, and pessimistic.

-The humor is often self-deprecating and, in general ambivalent.
+The humor is often self-deprecating and, in general, ambivalent.
 It doesn’t care about anything, at least on the surface, but the deeper you go, the more Murderbot becomes attached to its humans.
 What the book does so well, other than the humor and the incredible personality attached to the robot, is that it does such a great job of hinting at a darker past.
 Hinting at something that Murderbot is holding back from us while simultaneously making us wholly attached to it and want to follow this robot through whatever it goes through.

 Murderbot is incredibly relatable as a character and incredibly fun to follow alongside.
 The plot in each of these novellas isn’t essential.
 It’s interesting, but it’s about Murderbot and following it.
-So if you’re a character-focused reader, it’s a great little series to putting the Murderbot Diaries in between big epic books.
+So, if you’re a character-focused reader, it’s a great little series to put the Murderbot Diaries in between big epic books.
 Martha Wells writes these artificial creatures so well with so much personality.
 Check this out if you’re looking for a fast-paced, fun, hilarious short read.

 Author: Martha Wells